 15) Gardening is an activity that's available throughout the year, from Spring -Winter there is always something to grow & nurture.

-16) Growing a plant enables children to care for & nurture something living.
+16) Growing a plant enables children to nurture & care for something living.

 17) It provides an opportunity to explore the seasons & why some plants only grow at certain times of the year & in certain climates.